Skip to main content

 On Offerbook, there are no price-triggered events during the loan.
 After maturity, if the loan is not repaid, the lender can claim the collateral by signing a transaction.
 This is not a liquidation (there is no sale on the market); it is a direct transfer.If the collateral loses value during the loan, the lender may receive an asset worth less than the USDC they lent.This trade-off is inherent to time-based lending and should be understood by both sides.

 Because there are no margin calls during the loan, borrowers may overlook loan maturity.After maturity, the lender can claim your collateral at any time.
-While you can technically still repay until the lender claims, do not rely on this window.
 Use the calendar reminder at offer acceptance to stay on track.

-Borrowers can repay at any time before maturity, but the full interest for the agreed 3-day duration is always owed.
+Borrowers can repay at any time before maturity, but the full interest for the agreed loan duration is always owed.
 There is no partial interest or fee reduction for early repayment.

 APR / APY is what balances an offer relative to its collateral, LTV, and duration.
 Offers with rates significantly out of line with current market conditions may remain unmatched.When defining an APR or APY, think about how all parameters work together rather than focusing on a single value.

 Collateral value is not monitored during the loan.
-Using highly volatile assets as collateral increases uncertainty around the collateral’s value at maturity.Collateral characteristics and loan duration should always be considered together.
+Using highly volatile assets as collateral over long durations increases uncertainty around the collateral’s value at maturity.Collateral characteristics and loan duration should always be considered together.